Mathematics and Statistics at Balliol College

 There is a flourishing Mathematics society (BUMS: Balliol Undergraduate Maths Society), which helps introduce new Mathematics students to the College and also organises an annual dinner with a guest mathematical speaker.
 There is a large community of mathematicians at Balliol, including our undergraduates, many Masters and DPhil students, the Tutors (listed below), and Research Fellows.

-Number of places at Balliol: 5-8 (for Mathematics and Mathematics & Statistics only; other Joint Schools with Mathematics have separate allocations of places)
+Number of places at Balliol: 5–8 for Mathematics and Mathematics & Statistics (other Joint Schools with Mathematics have separate allocations of places)

 Maths and Statistics teaching

-For the first year, the Mathematics and Mathematics & Statistics courses are the same.
+For the first year, the Mathematics and Mathematics & Statistics courses are the same, giving a broad foundation in the mathematical sciences.
 In the second year, Mathematics & Statistics students take a mix of core and optional papers from both the Mathematics and Statistics departments.
-For most of these courses, the Mathematics & Statistics students are taught with the Mathematics students.
+In the third year students choose from a range of more specialised options in Mathematics and Statistics.
+Students who stay on for the optional fourth year will work on an individual dissertation.
+For most of the first and second year courses, and some of the later ones, the Mathematics & Statistics students are taught with the Mathematics students.

-Read more about teaching at Balliol in each of the three years for the course here.
+You can read more about teaching at Balliol in each of the three/four years for the Mathematics course here.

 Book loan scheme